MagiOC/steamsky/README.md

 \[[Main](README.md)\] \[[Screenshots](screenshots.md)\]

 Steam Sky is open source, roguelike game in steampunk theme.
-Your role is to command flying ship and its crew, traveling between floating bases, fighting with enemies, trade in goods, etc. This game is more strategy based than tactical like most of roguelikes.
-Here are no end goal for game, you can play as long as your character not die.
-Game is under heavy development, but generally is playable.
+Your role in this game is to command flying ship and its crew, traveling between floating bases, fighting with enemies, trading goods, etc. The game is more strategy based than tactical like most of roguelikes.
+There is no end goal for game, and you can play as long as your character does not die.
+Game is under heavy development, but is generally playable.
 Now game is available (and tested) only on Linux 64-bit.

 ## Features
 - Buy cheaply, sell expensive: find best trade routes between sky bases.